kaulashish/UfaberProj-TaskMgmt/README.md

 - #### Update subtask:
   Updates the subtasks.
 If the assignee exists, it will deassign him or vice versa.
+PUT method `Note`: The assignee must be mentioned in the task assignee.
-PUT method `localhost:8000/api/project/<int:pk>/task/<int:pk>/subtask/<int:pk>/update`
+  `localhost:8000/api/project/<int:pk>/task/<int:pk>/subtask/<int:pk>/update`

 - #### Delete subtask: